adriengoleb/adriengoleb/README.md

 <br>

-I’m passionate about Machine Learning and more generally about the Artificial Intelligence (AI) and their applications in Computer Vision.
-I am particularly interested in Deep Learning technologies and by the **frugal AI** with low or no labels and its learning strategies associated : **domain adaptation**, self supervision, n-shot learning...
+I’m passionate about Machine Learning and more generally about the Artificial Intelligence (AI) and their applications in the Computer vision and NLP fields (Visual Question Answering).
+I am particularly interested in Deep Learning technologies and their interpretabilities.
+Sensitive to the **frugal AI** and the **trustworthy ia**, AI for mission-critical systems is an exciting subject in the industry field.

+Particularly interested to the weakly supervised learning strategies  : **domain adaptation**, self supervision, n-shot learning...

 <br>

-* 🔎 I am also looking for a **Cifre thesis contract** for the year 2023 in these fields.
+* 🔎 I am also looking for a position as an **AI Research Engineer R&D/R&T** for the year 2023 in these fields.

 <br>